Chaya Mushka Schneerson: Early life

-She was born in Babinovichi, near the city of Lubavitch on Shabbat, the 25th of Adar of the year 5661 (March 16, 1901 (NS); March 3, 1901 (OS)).
-At the request of her grandfather, Sholom Dovber Schneersohn, she was named Chaya Mushka after her great great grandmother, the wife of Menachem Mendel Schneersohn.
-She lived in Lubavitch until the autumn of 1915 when due to World War I, she and her family fled to Rostov.
-In 1920, on the death of her grandfather, the fifth Lubavitcher rebbe, Sholom Dovber Schneersohn, her father became the sixth rebbe of Lubavitch.
+She was born in Babinovichi, near the city of Lubavitch on Shabbat, the 25th of Adar of the year 5661.
+At the request of her grandfather, the fifth Lubavitcher rebbe Sholom Dovber Schneersohn, she was named Chaya Mushka after her great-great-grandmother, the wife of Menachem Mendel Schneersohn.
+She lived in Lubavitch until the autumn of 1915 when World War I forced her family to flee to Rostov.
+In 1920, on the death of her grandfather, her own father succeeded as the sixth Lubavitcher rebbe.

 In May 1924, she moved with her family to Leningrad, where her father was forced to go after several years of being singled out for persecution by the local Jewish section of the Communist Party in Rostov.
 In the autumn of 1927, her father was imprisoned for disseminating Torah observance, and she participated in successful efforts to have him released.
 His sentence was commuted to exile, and Chaya Mushka accompanied her father to Kostroma.
-After his release, the Schneersohn family left the Soviet Union and moved to Riga, Latvia.
+After his release, the Schneersohn family escaped the Soviet Union for Riga, Latvia.

 Marriage

-In 1928 she married Menachem Mendel Schneerson in Warsaw, and they went to live in Berlin, where he studied in a local university.
-After the Nazis came to power in 1933, they fled to Paris.
-When Germany invaded France in 1940 they escaped from France on the Serpa Pinto, the last passenger ship to cross the Atlantic Ocean before a U-boat blockade began.
-They settled in the Crown Heights section of Brooklyn, New York, where many Lubavitcher Hasidim had already settled.
-However, her younger sister Shaina Horenstein and Shaina's husband, Rabbi Menachem Mendel Horenstein, were trapped in Poland and murdered by the Germans at Treblinka.
+In 1928, she married her distant cousin, Menachem Mendel Schneerson in Warsaw, and they went to live in Berlin, where he studied at a local university.
+After the Nazis came to power in 1933, the couple fled to Paris.
+When Germany invaded France in 1940, they escaped on the Serpa Pinto – the last passenger ship to cross the Atlantic Ocean before a U-boat blockade began.
+They settled in the Crown Heights section of Brooklyn, New York, where many Lubavitcher Hasidim had preceded them.
+However, her younger sister Shaina Horenstein and Shaina's husband, Rabbi Menachem Mendel Horenstein, were trapped in occupied Poland and murdered by the Germans at Treblinka.

-In 1950 her father died and her husband was formally appointed as the seventh Lubavitcher rebbe.
+In 1950, her father died and her husband was formally appointed the seventh Lubavitcher rebbe.

-In the court case over ownership of the Chabad Library, she testified saying, according to the chabad website, "My father, along with all his books, belong to the Chassidim."
+In the court case over ownership of the Chabad Library, she testified according to the Chabad website: "My father, along with all his books, belong to the Chassidim."